davidstump/mytime/README.md

 ## Usage

+  To link to your Freshbooks account (you will need your Freshbooks username and API token):

+    $ mytime setup

+  To initialize mytime in a project directory:

+    $ mytime init

+  To see project details:

+    $ mytime project

   To list log:

-    $ mytime
+    $ mytime status

-  To submit project time:
+  To submit custom time entry:

+    $ mytime commit [hrs] [custom_message]
-    $ mytime commit "Add an additional note if desired"
+    $ mytime commit  1.5 "Add an additional note if desired"

+  To push your git logs from today for a given project:

+    $ mytime push [hrs] [optional_message]
+    $ mytime push 4.5 "Insert slot A into slot B"

 ## Contributing